DanielYanger/danielyanger.github.io/_posts/2018-01-15-Scouting-Website.md

 # Skills

-I learned a lot of useful skills through this project including php, CSS, HTML, and Javascript.
+I learned a lot of useful skills through this project including CSS, HTML, and Javascript.
 I worked on mostly the design of certain modules within the site.
 I used Javascript to make integer incrementors and zebra striped, sortable tables.
 This was also my first introduction to Git and version control, something I can defenitly improve on as I continue working on the project.

 # Git Project